This New Music Video Powerfully Took On Police Brutality

 Perhaps if celebrities like YG and Beyoncé continue to keep the movement relevant in their work, we will start to see progress.
 But we’re a long, long way off.
 Innocent people are still being murdered, and police officers are still not being charged for their murders.
 When it comes down to it, we shouldn’t have to make any more hashtags or music videos demanding justice.
 But until this justice is a reality, we must persevere in the ways we know how, and show support for those doing this work.

-More articles in WMC FBomb by Category: Arts and culture, Feminism, Media, Race/Ethnicity, Science and tech
+More articles by Category: Arts and culture, Feminism, Media, Race/Ethnicity, Science and tech

-More articles in WMC FBomb by Tag: Activism and advocacy, Racism, Social media, Black Lives Matter, Women of color, Television, Law, Music
+More articles by Tag: Activism and advocacy, Racism, Social media, Black Lives Matter, Women of color, Television, Law, Music